PCOS and Alcohol

 Wine which tends to be my personal choice is always a good option.
 There are a lot of studies about the health benefits of wine.

-In fact, this study shows that resveratrol a compound found in red wine can significantly decrease testosterone, DHEAS levels.
+In fact, this study shows that resveratrol a compound found in red wine can significantly decrease testosterone and DHEAS levels.

 Which wines are the best?
 Wines that tend to be on the drier side are the best option.

-If reds are your jam try a Pinot Noir, Malbec, or a Cabernet Sauvignon.
+If reds are your jam try a Pinot Noir, Malbec, or Cabernet Sauvignon.

-If you prefer white then try a Pinot Grigio, Chardonnay, or Sauvignon Blanc.
+If you prefer white try Pinot Grigio, Chardonnay, or Sauvignon Blanc.

 Low Carb Beer

-If you like the taste of a refreshing and cold beer, there are some options that are lower carb.
+If you like the taste of a refreshing and cold beer, some options are lower carb.

-If you are looking for something more light and crisp then try a Corona Premier which boasts 2.6 grams of carbs and 90 calories.
+If you are looking for something more light and crisp, try a Corona Premier which boasts 2.6 grams of carbs and 90 calories.

 There is also the traditional Miller Lite which has 3.2 grams of carbs and is 96 calories.

-You definitely have options if you like beer.
+You absolutely have options if you like beer.

 Alcoholic Seltzer